poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 Before I realised MIDI was the way to go for me, I tried recording the actual audio output via the headphone jack.
 This is basically because I had a naive view of MIDI.
 I had briefly tried recording MIDI through Roland's Piano Partner 2 phone app via Bluetooth and it recorded badly and sounded bad.
 I didn't realise how powerful and accurate MIDI could be if I set it up properly.
 Now I think of MIDI a bit like a computer program I can use to re-generate the audio.
 I can run the 'program' as many times as I like and change how it sounds (you could even edit the MIDI to fix mistakes if you wanted - I haven't gone that far!)

-But my previous setup does have one big advantage over my MIDI setup - this way I can record directly on my phone.
-I don't need to sync up the video and audio in post-production - I don't need to use a laptop at all.
+But my previous setup did have one big advantage over my MIDI setup: I could record directly on my phone.
+I didn't need to sync up the video and audio in post-production - I didn't need to use a laptop at all.
 However, I much prefer the resulting sound when I do go to that effort - and the flexibility to be able to change how it sounds afterwards - so for me, it's worth it.

 Anyway, before I learned that - here's how I recorded the audio: